kleelab-bch/phet/README.md

 ## Integrating PHet with SCANPY and Seurat

-To integrate the features of PHet into SCANPY or Seurat, the procedure consists of two primary steps.
-First, execute PHet to generate the desired features based on your dataset.
-Subsequently, import these features into SCANPY or Seurat for the purpose of conducting further analysis.
-These two steps are presented below:
+To effectively integrate PHet with established frameworks such as SCANPY and Seurat, the procedure encompasses two primary steps.
+First, execute PHet to generate the requisite features from your dataset.
+Thereafter, import these features into SCANPY or Seurat for subsequent analysis.
+The following outlines these two essential steps:

 ### Step 1: Run PHet (using the sample data "SRBCT")